-More Hubris and Political Expedience: Noncancer Health Risks from the Environment
+More Hubris and Political Expedience: Noncancer Health Risks from the Environment thing causes cancer' attitude among the public.

-Carcinogens are losing their regulatory luster.
-The announcement that chemical after chemical is a carcinogen has engendered a fatalistic "everything causes cancer" attitude among the public.
 Many scientists question the value of the standard "stuff the rat full of the chemical" cancer test and the extrapolation of results from that test to predictions of human effects.
 Even worse for the EPA, an editorial, "Our Contribution to the Public Fear of Cancer," in a magazine published by the National Institutes of Health reflects increasing disenchantment with the idea that regulation can affect cancer.
 "A current view is that given a safe workplace, the remaining risk factors (sunlight, diet, smoking) are, for the most part, under our individual control."